rcosta358/aguda-rs/aguda-M4.md

 docker-compose build
 ```

-**Warning:** this build can take a long time (around 15 minutes) because it needs to download LLVM.
+This uses a pre-built Docker image containing Rust, LLVM and Clang for faster builds.

-This will automatically:
+Also, it will automatically:
 - Clone the tests from the [aguda-testing](https://git.alunos.di.fc.ul.pt/tcomp000/aguda-testing) repository
 - Re-generate the parser with the [grammar file](./src/grammar.lalrpop)
 - Re-generate the [lib.c](./lib.c) into a `.ll` with `clang` to then be linked with the generated LLVM code